 Lieutenants will be issued a take home vehicle to be used for business purposes pursuant to City and Division policy.
-Lieutenants must reside within a 25-mile radius of police headquarters to be issued a city vehicle.
+Lieutenants must reside within approximately a 40-minute travel time, at legal speed, from police headquarters to be issued a city vehicle.